exercism/perl5/concepts/basics/about.md

 # Basics

 Perl is a language.
-This is a WIP basics about.md
+This is a WIP basics about.md shown after an exercise is completed.